Today you take your first steps towards becoming a ninja/Jedi/assassin/superhero, without needing to step foot in a gym.

 “Use your body to improve your body.” – Something some zen master said at some point probably

 Bodyweight training means doing any exercise that leverages your own bodyweight to build strength and muscle, burn fat, and become more resilient.
 Now, you might think that’s just basic stuff like push-ups and squats.
-And those things ARE bodyweight movements, and absolutely crucial to building a healthy foundation.
+Those things ARE bodyweight movements, and absolutely crucial to building a healthy foundation.

-Hidden in plain sight, your own bodyweight is actually a complete training system waiting to be used. +5 points to Gryffindor for you being a complete training system.
-Go you!
+Hidden in plain sight however, your own body’s weight is actually a complete training system waiting to be used. +5 points to Gryffindor for you being a complete training system.

-Whether you want to use your bodyweight as a centerpiece in your training routine for decades to come (like me or Team Nerd Fitness Member Jim Bathurst), just build a foundational strength before you move to barbell workouts, or mix in some bodyweight training to complement your yoga/swimming/running/dancing/international jewel thievery, today we’ll take you through exactly how to get started.
+You can also use a bodyweight workout to build a foundational strength before you move to barbell workouts, or mix in some bodyweight training to complement your yoga/swimming/running/dancing/international jewel thievery.
+Today, we’ll take you through exactly how to get started.

 The best part: since bodyweight training scales in difficulty and has plenty of variety, it truly can be used from Level 1 to Level 50.